MorganMLGman/info_webpage/content/projects/this_website.md

 Oracle Cloud is a cloud computing service that offers a wide range of services, including virtual machines, storage, and networking.
 It is free to use for the first 30 days, and it offers a free tier with limited resources.

-You can create VM on Oracle Cloud manually, using the web interface, it isn't that hard.
-But I wanted to automate the process, so I used [OpenTofu](https://www.opentofu.org/) to create the VM.
+You can create VM on Oracle Cloud manually, using the web interface, but I wanted to automate the process, so I used [OpenTofu](https://www.opentofu.org/) to create the VM.
 OpenTofu is a fork of Terraform, and it allows you to create and manage cloud resources using code.

 ![Creating VM with Oracle Web Interface](/images/projects/this_website/oracle_vm_creation.png)